 Not only can the cloud help ease and expedite the integration of firms operating on disparate platforms, it can prove a competitive advantage for client acquisition and retention.

 Eliminating data silos is critical to the aggregation and reporting needed for an on-demand wealth management experience.
 But a strong data strategy helps ensure an adviser’s ability to protect that data.
 When it comes to client and business data, there’s nothing more important than security.

-Today, advisers must balance providing too much advice with a personalized client experience that considers the next best action for scaling that advice towards goals.
+Today, advisers must balance providing too much advice with a personalised client experience that considers the next best action for scaling that advice towards goals.

-Cloud services won’t eliminate the value of a personalized advice approach, but they will enable advisers to do their job better—whether that’s customizing offerings and advice at scale, simplifying day-to-day tasks for efficiencies or building stronger relationships with clients.
+Cloud services won’t eliminate the value of a personalised advice approach, but they will enable advisers to do their job better—whether that’s customising offerings and advice at scale, simplifying day-to-day tasks for efficiencies or building stronger relationships with clients.

 Leveraging the cloud to integrate technology systems and data can provide the antidote to uncertainty: knowledge.
 Delivering real-time data across both the business and a client’s financial picture translates into valuable insights.
 And that enables clients and advisers to make confident decisions and power the future of wealth.